dolph/cv/README.md

 - [poker-hand-evaluator](https://github.com/dolph/poker-hand-evaluator): I
   found that evaluating and comparing poker hands to be an incredibly interesting and multifaceted problem.
-As a fun exercise, I built a no-frills command line tool in [Go](https://golang.org/), mostly using bitwise operations, to efficiently identify the best 5-card poker hand out from a 7-card set.
+As a fun exercise, I built a command line tool in [Go](https://golang.org/), mostly using bitwise operations, to efficiently identify the best 5-card poker hand of a 7-card set.
 The result is a unique integer that represents the strength of the hand, allowing the hand to be compared to other 5- and 7-card hands to determine a winner.

   Core technology stack: [Go](https://go.dev/)